CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/README.md

 	Creates an output file named Parallels_RAS.<fileextension>.

 	You do NOT have to run this script on a server running RAS.
-This script was developed and run from Windows 11, WIndows Server 2022, and WIndows Server 2025 VMs.
+This script was developed and run from Windows 11, Windows Server 2022, and Windows Server 2025 VMs.

 	Word and PDF documents include a Cover Page, Table of Contents, and Footer.
 	Includes support for the following language versions of Microsoft Word: